 Notwithstanding the above, the following regulations apply to the connections and/or switches:

-- A maximum of two neon appliances (which must meet the provisions of NEN 1010, art 773 par.
+- Maximum of two neon appliances (which must meet the provisions of NEN 1010, art 773 par.
 3.2) may be connected by way of a plug, which must be within reach.